GaianRangerPlugin/ranger-gaian-plugin/README.md

 4. copy policy/ranger-gaian-plugin-1.0.0-SNAPSHOT.jar in target to policy folder.

-4. copy all policy folder to Gaian Node an under Gaian dir.
+4. copy all policy folder to Gaian Node under Gaian dir.

 On Gaian Node: